dcanasp/memory_bank/architecture/Quality attributes/security.md

 - **Detect intrusion**: Comparing each movement a user (via their request) do to what a normal user should do.
 If a user is trying to access the [[database]] directly or contacting the main servers instead of the [[ApiGateway]] there is something wrong and that user should be banned.
 	Another important part in intrusion is checking [[IP]]s and connection times, when someone has a abnormal amount of connections, and then the system get's slow.
 Something happened
 - Verify **message integrity**: Whenever downloading any resources, files, or things like that you should be using a **checksum** or a [[hash]].
 This makes impossible someone on the [[some attacks#Man in the Middle (MitM)|middle]] changing the files
+- Detect **message delay**: Your services normally should take an X amount of time, if it starts taking longer than usual it could be a possible attack

 ## Resist attacks
 - **Authentication**: Anything valuable should be accessed after a Password, one-time password, [[digital certificates]], two-factor authentication, or biometric identification.
 Also include a CAPTCHA just in case